 For more ideas on visiting holy Rome, have a look at the links below.
 You may also visit the official website of the Vatican for information on the Pope, the Holy See, and liturgical services.

 Photo © WiltshireYan

 No matter if you’re a devout Catholic or a curious non-believer, you should make a point to check out a few of Italy’s many religious relics.

 More than 2,000 years of Christianity has produced numerous fascinating, if not gruesome, stories.
 And it seems that for every Biblical tale, there is a relic housed in Rome, the Vatican, or in one of Italy’s thousands of churches.

 Here are a few unusual relics that you can put on your next Italy itinerary.

 The Shroud of Turin

-This is perhaps Italy’s most famous relic, housed in the Cathedral of Turin (Duomo di Torino) in the Piemonte region.
-The Shroud is a linen cloth that bears “the image of a man who appears to have been physically hurt in a manner consistent with crucifixion,” according to Wikipedia.
+The Shroud of Turin is one of Italy’s most famous relics, housed in the Cathedral of Turin (Duomo di Torino) in the Piemonte region.
+The Shroud is a linen cloth that bears “the image of a man who appears to have been physically hurt in a manner consistent with crucifixion.”
 In short, the image on the Shroud bears a striking resemblance to the collectively agreed upon image of Jesus Christ and is thought to be Christ’s burial shroud – thus, the relic’s significance among Christians.